 Whether you are a gym enthusiast or a weekend warrior, Nipissing has just what you need.

 It was thanks to the Native Studies Program at Nipissing University that I decided to return for my Bachelor of Education.
 Because of the small class sizes, the friendly professors, the safe learning environments, and the incredibly intriguing courses, I continued to take as many Native Studies Courses as I could.
 I surprised myself at the end of my degree when I discovered I had unintentionally taken enough Native Studies courses to count for a minor.
 These courses were incredibly valuable and have taught me incredible lessons that I will bring into my own teaching.

-Emily Dalmer - Bachelor of Fine Arts (Honours) with a Minor in Native Studies, 2015, BEd, 2017
+Emily Dalmer - Bachelor of Fine Arts (Honours) with a Minor in Indigenous Studies, 2015, BEd, 2017

-With a strong base of transferrable skills in writing, research, and critical thinking, you will find that a Native Studies degree gives you a wide variety of career options to choose from.
-In addition, your knowledge of Native studies and well-developed cultural sensitivity will be highly valued by employers—especially in the government, arts, non-profit, human resources, and public relations sectors.
+With a strong base of transferrable skills in writing, research, and critical thinking, you will find that a Indigenous Studies degree gives you a wide variety of career options to choose from.
+In addition, your knowledge of Indigenous studies and well-developed cultural sensitivity will be highly valued by employers—especially in the government, arts, non-profit, human resources, and public relations sectors.